-We’re going to answer these questions and compare the Conventional 97 loan program to other types of loans in this article.
+We’re going to answer these questions and compare the Conventional 97 loan program to other types of low down payment home loans.

 What is a conventional 97 loan?

 To compete with low down payment mortgage programs like FHA, which are geared towards first-time homebuyers.
-Fannie Mae and Freddie Mac created loan the 3% down HomeReady and Home Possible loan programs.
+Fannie Mae and Freddie Mac created the HomeReady and Home Possible loan programs.